criteo/kerberos-docker/README.md

 **Working on your computer (host machine) for debugging code**

-Modify your `/etc/hosts` to resolve bidirectionally IP addresses with DNS of the Kerberos cluster:
+Modify your `/etc/hosts` to resolve bidirectionally IP addresses with the DNS of the Kerberos cluster:

 ~~~